-Recently I have been working on a series of steel horses, which focus on interior and negative space as much as on contours and surface.
-Each horse is a series of abstract sculptures which are combined to form the armature for the whole.
+Over the past 10 years I have been working on a series of steel horses which focus on interior and negative space as much as on contours and surface.
+I envision each horse as a series of abstract sculptures which are combined to form the armature for the whole.
 These pieces are made with the intention of staying outdoors in a public area without the need for extensive maintenance.
+I have been using a forge to give the mane and tails organic curves, a contrast to the construction of the body.
 The materials I use are often from the turn of the last century, which I feel is appropriate for depicting an animal so intertwined with our agrarian past.
 Repurposed steel provides a sound structure which allows me to work on a scale that lends itself to public spaces.

 This series has led to other equestrian related works including figurative works, such as Don Quixote on his horse Rocinante with Sancho Ponza and his donkey.
 Other large scale pieces including giraffes, elephants, camels, cattle, donkeys and etc. have also grown from this series.
 I am excited with the idea of multiple stand alone sculptures to make a single piece.
 This could be as simple as a cow having a calf or more complex arrangements.
 Experiencing the work in this fashion gives it more potential for depth and more interesting usage of space to create a better narrative.